okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/add-an-external-idp/main/azure/appidpinokta.md

 * **Name**: Enter a name for the Identity Provider configuration.
 * **Client Id**: Paste the client ID that you obtained from <StackSnippet snippet="idp" inline /> when you configured the Identity Provider in the previous section.
 * **Client Secret**: Paste the secret that you obtained in the previous section.
 * **Scopes**: Leave the defaults.
-These scopes are included when Okta makes an OpenID Connect request to <StackSelector snippet="idp" noSelector inline />.
+These scopes are included when Okta makes an OpenID Connect request to <StackSnippet snippet="idp" inline />.

     > **Note:** By default, Okta requires the `email` attribute for a user.
 The `email` scope is required to create and link the user to Okta's Universal Directory.